YetAnotherNerd/whatlastgenre/README.md

 ## Installation
 You'll need Python 2.7.

-Running the following should also automatically install all needed dependencies (mutagen, requests):
+Install dependencies with your distribution specific packages manager

+	# apt get install python-mutagen python-requests

+OR by using python-pip

+	# pip install mutagen requests

+then clone the git or download and extract the source package and

+run whatlastgenre directly without installation

+	$ python whatlastgenre --help

+or install it by running

-	$ python setup.py install
+	# python setup.py install

 ## Configuration